tk-notes/blog/tdd-functions-and-react-components/README.md

 So I started re-thinking about these testing practices and how to make it productive.

 TDD is possible.
 If I'm wondering if I should expect a div or a span, I'm probably testing the wrong thing.
-Remember: tests should give us confidence to ship, not necessary cover every bit or implementation details.
-We will dive in into this topic later!
+Remember: tests should give us the confidence to ship, not necessarily to cover every bit or implementation details.
+We will dive into this topic later!

 I want to build tests that:

 - Ensure the software works appropriately
-- Give confidence to ship code to production
+- Give the confidence to ship code to production
 - Make us think about software design

 And tests that make software: